Day group walked against human trafficking

 A trader at First Gate, Obi Nwaeze, said during the walk that the government has also failed Nigerians by failing to provide jobs for the young girls and boys who are ready to work.

 “We have many girls who are graduates today, and since there is no job, they go into prostitution.
-It is not an acceptable reason but it is a contributory factor,” he said.
+It is not an acceptable reason but it is a contributry factor,” he said.

 Leave a Reply